Documentation Index

 Each org can have multiple GVCs, each with its own unique set of locations.

-A domain name can be assigned to a GVC.
+A domain name owned at the org level can be assigned to a GVC for routing.
+Each domain is associated with exactly one GVC at a time.
 Callers can reach workloads using the assigned domain name.

 Benefits